ma-anwar/project-meetme/backend/readme.md

 # Setup Instructions

-If using docker then `docker-compose up --build` for the first time, by default server will run on `localhost:5000`.
+If using docker then `docker-compose up --build -d` for the first time, by default server will run on `localhost:5000`.

-Else,
+To view the backend logs, `docker-compose logs --tail=all -f backend` Else,

 1. Install [mongodb](https://docs.mongodb.com/manual/installation/) and make sure it's running